woloski/nodeonazure-blog/articles/running-mongodb-on-azure-and-connect-from-a-nodejs-web-app.markdown

 And that's it!
 You can publish this app to Windows Azure and wait for the instances to start.

-You can download the node example app from [here](https://github.com/nanovazquez/common/movies-app.zip) (run `npm install` after you extract the code to download the necessary modules).
+You can browse the node example app from [here](https://github.com/nanovazquez/common/tree/master/movies-app) (run `npm install` after you extract the code to download the necessary modules).

 ![](/running-mongodb-on-azure-and-connect-from-a-nodejs-web-app/movies-app.png)